 The Defendant Knew About the Contract

 It must be proven that the defendant actually knew the contract existed.
-If neither party made the defendant aware of the contract, this element will be difficult to establish.
+If neither party in the business relationship made the defendant aware of the contract, this element will be difficult to establish.

 The Defendant Improperly Attempted to Cause a Breach

-This means that, without justification, the defendant intentionally sought to bring about a breach.
+This means that, without justification, the defendant acted improperly to bring about a breach of contract.
 The interference must be wrongful, which is not an easy element to meet.
 Generally, a court will require evidence that the defendant used unfair, dishonest, or wrongful means to induce a breach.

 Actual Breach of the Contract Took Place